Accelerate Your Impact with JFFLabs: Application

 One of the things that I love about JFF is that they’re not just a leading national nonprofit organization.
 They’re also working with some of the most innovative startups in the country to create real change.

-Strategic advice and introductions to a wide network of field leaders through JFF’s Center for Apprenticeship & Work-Based Learning.
-With JFF’s 35 years of subject matter expertise, our staff has considerable experience on programs, financing models, influencers, policy, and trends.
-A team of JFF advisors with deep work-based learning knowledge will offer guidance throughout the program.
+Mentorship and Strategic Advice: Over the course of the program, each cohort member will be assigned a mentor who will advise and facilitate introductions to a wide network of field leaders through JFF’s Center for Apprenticeship & Work-Based Learning.
+With JFF’s 35 years of expertise, our staff has deep experience with work-based learning strategies and programs, financing models, influencers, policy, and trends.

-JFFLabs will facilitate the connection and sharing of best practices between cohort members.
-You will gain the advantage of working alongside other emerging startups and leaders in the work-based learning space, hand-picked for this program.
+Community: Being an entrepreneur can be an amazing but at times isolating experience.
+JFFLabs will facilitate the connection and sharing of best practices among cohort members.
+They will gain the advantage of working alongside other emerging startups and leaders in the work-based learning space who are hand-picked for this program.

-We will also work alongside you to explore new and innovative financing models to support your growth with major strategic and financial players in the field.
+Explore Financing Models: JFFLabs will work with cohort members to explore new and innovative financing models to support your growth with major strategic and financial players in the field.